With the new year here we can begin the countdown to some very exciting new routes – both locked in and being trialled – coming to Australia in 2020.

 El Al will be trialling three flights from Tel Aviv to Melbourne in April and May 2020, as the Israeli carrier evaluates launching regular non-stop services between the destinations.

-These flights will be the longest flights that El Al operate and will operated using their fresh Boeing 787 Dreamliner.
+These flights will be the longest flights that El Al operate and will be operated using their fresh Boeing 787 Dreamliner.

 The flight from Tel Aviv to Melbourne will be one of the longest flights in the world as flights are expected to be 16 hours and 15 minutes, with the return expected to take 17 hours and 45 minutes.